Dorit Kemsley Reveals The Secret Behind Maintaining Her Killer Bikini Bod

 Dorit Kemsley needs to look good in a bikini.
 After all, she sometimes models the designs from her Beverly Beach swimwear collection.
-So after posting an image on Instagram looking toned and bronzed, fans asked the Real Housewives of Beverly Hills star how she keeps looking so good.
+After posting an image on Instagram looking toned and bronzed, fans asked the Real Housewives of Beverly Hills star how she keeps looking so good.

 Kemsley posted an image of her modeling an outfit from her swimwear line with her hair up in a band and some serious bronzer.
-Fans immediately wanted to know how she kept her body looking while raising kids, running a business as starring on the show.
+Fans immediately wanted to know how she kept her body looking while raising kids, running a business, and starring on the show.

 She responded that she eats salmon or chicken with brown rice and veggies for dinner, later adding that she also stocks up on healthy bites like apples and peanut butter, which she says her kids also enjoy.